guntherbensch/repframe/README.md

 > *Interpretation*: An indicator $I´_{7}$ of 80\% implies that the classification into significant or insignificant in robustness analysis paths confirms the classification by original authors in 80\% when averaged over individual results (studies).

-#### Extension of the Robustness Dashboard
+#### Extended set of Robustness Dashboard indicators
-The *Robustness Dashboard* additionally includes the option `extended(string)` to show the following type of indicators in an extended set of indicators.
+The *Robustness Dashboard* additionally includes the option `customindicators(string)` that allows showing the following type of indicators in an extended set of indicators.

 8. & 9.
 The **significance switch indicators** include two sub-indicators for originally significant and insignificant results, respectively.
 For originally significant results, these indicators measure the share of robustness coefficients (standard errors) that are sufficiently small (large) to have turned the result insignificant when standard errors (coefficients) are held at their values in the original study.
 Whether absolute values of coefficients (standard errors) are sufficiently small (large) is determined based on the threshold values $\beta(tonsig)_j$ and $se(tonsig)_j$.
 The indicators require that effect sizes in the original and robustness analyses are measured in the same units.